technofocus-pte/dynmc365cntctcntrpvt/Lab Guides/Lab 1 - Set up your environment.md

 # Lab 1 - Set up your environment

-**Objective** -  In this lab, you will activate the Customer Service trial, configure Channels, and manage user access within the Customer Service admin center.
+**Objective** -  In this lab, you will activate the Customer Service trial, configure Channels, and manage user access within the Copilot Service admin center.

 ## Task 1 - Enabling Customer Service Trial License